floooh/vscode-kcide/README.md

 An assembler IDE for 8-bit home computers (currently KC85/3, KC85/4, C64 and Amstrad CPC) with integrated assembler and debugger.

-## Installation

-Please make sure to install the **pre-release** version!

-This is currently required because the dependency extension [`ms-vscode.wasm-wasi-core`](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-wasi-core) only exists as pre-release.

 ## Screenshots

 ![screenshot-1](/screenshots/vscode-kcide-1.webp)